 Analysis of historic mapping can show human impact on landscape over a prolonged period.
 Large collections of historical maps (pre- and early Ordnance Survey maps as well as estate or private maps) are held at the Glucksman Map Library, Trinity College and other sources (UCD Library, Ordnance Survey Ireland, local libraries and published material).
-The development of the site and its vicinity recorded through nineteenth and twentieth century cartography are described in Table 2 below (Figure 3).
-No potential archaeological features were recorded within the subject site.
+The development of the site and its vicinity recorded through the eighteenth to twentieth century cartography are described in Table 2 below (Figure 3).
+No new archaeological features were recorded within the subject site.

 Мар Date Description Down Survey, City of Kilkenny 1656 This map shows the old town walls on both the east and west side of the River Nore.
-The course of the River Breagagh is not depicted on the map, the subject site lies within an area noted as "Robert Booths parkes" Historic 6inch The site is comprised of two fields with a boundary in the cen north-south.
-St. Canice's well KK019-024 is shown to the ea number of buildings are depicted on Kennyswell Road.
-Historic 25inch 1909-10 Trees are shown on the site running along Kennyswell Road, on the boundary between the two fields and more heavily in the low area further to the north along the river.
+The course of the River Breagagh is not depicted on the map, the subject site lies within an area noted as "Robert Booths parkes" Historic 6inch 1838 The site is comprised of two fields with a boundary in the centre running north-south.
+St. Canice's well KK019-024 is shown to the east.
+A small number of buildings are depicted on Kennyswell Road.
+Historic 25inch 1909-10 Trees are shown on boundary between the to the north along the outside the site boundary between the site boundary between the to the north along the outside the site boundary between the site boundar Trees are shown on the site running along Kennyswell Road, on the boundary between the two fields and more heavily in the low area further to the north along the river.
 White Bridge is shown further to the SW outside the site boundaries.
 The shed which still stands in the SE corner of the site is shown with a yard to the rear.